 Virtual Back Hand Touchpad for Smart Watches

-Our latest development for smart watch interface utilizes side viewing cameras that monitor a virtual touchpad on the back of the hand.
-This new technology provides an easier and more accurate user interface to control smart watches and other wearable and portable devices with very small displays.
+Our latest development for smart watch interfaces utilizes side-viewing cameras that monitor a virtual touchpad on the back of the hand.
+This new technology provides an interface that is simple to control, and as the display is always visible to the user it is more accurate.
+It is a perfect enhancement for smart watches and other wearable devices with very small displays.